iwatakeshi/tomo/README.md

 [source code for VSCode](https://github.com/Microsoft/vscode/blob/master/src/vs/languages/css/common/parser/cssSymbols.ts)).
 From what I do know, parsing deals with Nodes and grammars.
 I've seen BNF for grammar but the only source that I found about transforming
 BNF to code [is written in Python](http://parsingintro.sourceforge.net/) which is an awkward language IMO.
-Therefore I am struggling to create a parser that is somewhat object oriented yet small enough for other to understand.
+Therefore I am struggling to create a parser that is somewhat object oriented yet small enough for others to understand.
 If you have the time, please contact me and share your great skills with me to make this project happen! :)

 \* It will depend on the parser.